panjf2000/glower/README.md

 This project is still incomplete, working on it.
-# Sherry
+# sherry
-Sherry is an asynchronous and distributed task queue in Go
+sherry is an asynchronous and distributed task queue in Go